ThomPoppins/MERN-Enterprise-Search/README.md

 ## Project Issue Progression

+## Production checklist

+- [ ] [MERNSTACK-261] Production: Remove all console logs in the frontend.
+- [ ] [MERNSTACK-262] Production: Evaluate and tighten ES Lint coding standard rules for complexity.
+Address and resolve any complexity issues currently disabled or configured less strict.
+- [ ] [MERNSTACK-263] Production: Review each file to adhere to coding standards, ensuring resolution of all ES Lint errors.
+- [ ] [MERNSTACK-264] Production: Implement (unit) tests for comprehensive application stability monitoring.
+Ensure that updates meet specified security standards before going live.
+- [ ] [MERNSTACK-265] Production: Develop a secure financial plan, accounting for potential unforeseen circumstances.
+- [ ] [MERNSTACK-270] Production: Optimize and ensure optimal performance.
+Develop a scalable plan to handle unexpected increases in traffic, aiming for a user experience as fast, stable, and reliable as leading platforms like Google and Facebook.
+- [ ] [MERNSTACK-268] Production: Create a mobile version compatible with Android and iPhone platforms.
+- [ ] [MERNSTACK-272] Production: Review error messages in routes and controllers to be user-friendly.
+Eliminate debug data to enhance security and prevent data leaks.
+- [ ] [MERNSTACK-274] Production: Establish environment configuration for development, staging, and production phases.
+Ensure that environments are operational for a significant duration during development to thoroughly test and stabilize the setup, preventing unforeseen issues upon production deployment.
+- [ ] [MERNSTACK-275] Production: Optimize assets by compressing images for faster loading on various devices.
+Additionally, consider minifying JS and CSS, exploring the applicability of these practices within the MERN stack.
+- [ ] [MERNSTACK-276] Production: Conduct a security audit to identify and address potential security vulnerabilities, fortifying the application's security pre-deployment.
+For insights, refer to external resources such as: 1.
+[Asper Brothers - Website Security Audit](https://asperbrothers.com/blog/website-security-audit/), 2.
+[Hostinger - Website Security Audit](https://www.hostinger.com/tutorials/website-security-audit/), 3.
+[Webscoot - Website Security Audit](https://webscoot.io/blog/website-security-audit/).
+- [ ] [MERNSTACK-277] Production: Implement Continuous Integration and Continuous Deployment (CI/CD).
+1. Continuous Integration (CI): Automate build and unit testing for every committed revision.
+Utilize tools like Jenkins, GitLab CI, or GitHub Actions.
+2. Continuous Deployment (CD): Automate code release to the production environment upon passing predefined tests.
+Ensure the system pushes updates to users once tests are successful.
+3. Testing Automation: Set up automated testing, including unit tests, integration tests, and end-to-end tests, to guarantee application stability and functionality before deployment.
+- [ ] [MERNSTACK-278] Production: Establish monitoring and error tracking pre-production using tools like Prometheus, Grafana, and Sentry for enhanced visibility and issue resolution.
+- [ ] [MERNSTACK-269] Production: Address confidential issue, refer to Jira for details if you are involved.
+- [ ] [MERNSTACK-273] Production: Address confidential issue, refer to Jira for details if you are involved.
+- [ ] [MERNSTACK-302] Production: Remove data-testid attributes with babel plugin before going into production.[Babel plugin](https://www.npmjs.com/package/babel-plugin-react-remove-properties).
+- [ ] [MERNSTACK-]
+- [ ] [MERNSTACK-]

 - [ ] [MERNSTACK-57] Create Owner model.
 Owner schema should set up a one-to-one relationship with the User schema by using a `userId` field in the Owner schema that references the `_id` field of the User schema.
 This will allow to associate each Owner document with a single User document.
 - [ ] [MERNSTACK-62] Create `junction` table between `Company` and `Project`.
 This table will be used because of the many-to-many relationship and additional properties that are needed to link a company to a project. (see backend devdocs folder)
 - [ ] [MERNSTACK-63] Create `junction` table between `User` and `Company`. (also a many-to-many relationship, user would be customer of companies and companies would have move then one customers) CONSIDER: Saving users as customers to `company` model instead of creating a `junction` table.
 This will allow to associate each Company document with multiple User documents.
 No need for a `junction` table that will make it more complex without any use for it.